algolia/autocomplete/examples/redirect-url/README.md

-# Autocomplete redirect URL with static data
+# Autocomplete Redirect URL example

 This example helps you quickly bootstrap a basic Autocomplete with redirect functionality enabled.